The Vampire Dies in No Time

 The Vampire Dies in No Time (吸血鬼すぐ死ぬ, Kyūketsuki Sugu Shinu) is a Japanese manga series by Itaru Bonnoki.
 It has been serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion since June 2015 and has been collected in twenty-four tankōbon volumes.
-An anime television series adaptation by Madhouse aired from October to December 2021.
-A second season premiered in January 2023.
+An anime television series adaptation produced by Madhouse aired from October to December 2021.
+A second season aired from January to March 2023.

 Story

 Setting

 The series takes place in a world where vampires are very real.
 There are inferior vampires, which are basically animals, and vampire lords, who have human-like physiques and intelligence.
 All vampire lords have basic vampire abilities and weaknesses, but some of them have special abilities that set them apart from the rest of their kind.
 They can also find regular animals to make into their immortal familiars.

 Some vampires choose to live in peace with humans while others choose to be menaces instead.
 Thus, some humans take up the role as vampire hunters to keep the hostile vampires in check.